Title IX and Sexual Misconduct

 - Disproportionate awards of financial assistance.

 St. John Fisher College recognizes that sexual misconduct affects individuals of all genders, gender identities, gender expressions, and sexual orientations.
+All protections under the Policy are equitably provided to individuals regardless of such status.

 Read the full Sexual Misconduct Policy [pdf].